asharulcoding/cs4632-er-sim/README.md

 ## Project Management
 We are tracking progress using a Github Project Board with "To Do / In Progress / Done" columns.
 - https://github.com/users/AashnaS23/projects/4

+## Reproducibility
+All results in the report can be reproduced by running the simulation with the same parameters and random seeds used in the experiments.

 ## License
 MIT